robotframework/robotframework-RFCP-syllabus/basics.md

 ### Setup and teardown

-_Test setup_ is executed before a test case and _teardown_ after test case.
+_Test setup_ is executed before a test case/task and _teardown_ afterwards.
 They are just normal keywords with possible arguments.
-Setup and teardown can be executed with multiple keywords using the Builtin keyword the `Run keywords`.
+Setup and teardown can be executed with multiple keywords using the Builtin keyword, `Run keywords`.

-Teardown is used for clean-up activities that must be done regardless of the test case status.
+Teardown is used for clean-up activities that must be completed, regardless of the test case/task status.
 It can be also executed when a test case fails.
-All the keywords in the teardown is executed even if one of them fails.
+All the keywords in the teardown are executed, even if one of them fails.
 Continue on failure functionality is by default in teardown.
 [[User Guide: Setup and teardown][UG Setup and teardown]], [[User Guide: Continue on failure][UG Continue on failure]]

 ### Documentation

-Test case can be documented by the `[Document]` setting.
+A test case/task can be documented by the `[Document]` setting.
-It allows free form documentation for a test case.
+This allows free-form documentation for a test case.
 Documentation is shown in the command line and in the resulting logs and reports.
-Documentation can be divided to several rows with syntax `(...)`.
+Documentation can be divided to several rows using the syntax `(...)`.
 [[User Guide: Test case naming and documentation][UG Test case naming and documentation]],
 [[User Guide: Dividing data to several rows][UG Dividing data to several rows]]

 ### Tags

-Tags are a simple, powerful mechanism for classifying test cases and user keywords.
+Tags are a simple, powerful mechanism for classifying test cases/tasks and user keywords.
-Tags are free text and Robot Framework itself has no special meaning for them except for the some reserved tags.
+Tags are free-text and Robot Framework itself has no special interpretation for them (except for some certain reserved tags).

-They can be used to exclude and include as  well as to skip cases.
+They can be used to exclude and include, as well as to skip cases.
-Tags are shown in the test reports, logs and in the test data.
+Tags are shown in the test reports, logs and in the input data.
-Statistic about test cases (total, passed, failed and skipped) are automatically collected based on them.
+Statistics relating to test cases/RPA tasks (total, passed, failed and skipped) are automatically collected based on them.

-**TODO** Improve wording on following section

-There is a way for tests to indicate they should not get certain globally specified tags.
-Instead of using a separate setting that tests can override, tests can use the `-tag` syntax with their `[Tags]` setting to tell they should not get a tag named tag.
+There is also an option for tests/tasks to indicate they should not receive certain globally-specified tags, by using the `-tag` syntax with their `[Tags]` setting (instead of using a separate setting which tests/tasks can override).
 [[User Guide: Tagging test cases][UG Tagging test cases]]

 ### Comments

 Lines can be commented with hash (```#```) for more information.
-It should be avoided because test data itself should be descriptive.
+This should be avoided because input data, signatures (suite, test case/task, keyword and library code names along with their arguments) should be descriptive.

 ### Escaping
-**TODO** Improve wording on following section.

-The escape character in Robot Framework test data is the backslash (`\`) and additionally built-in variables `${EMPTY}` and  `${SPACE}` can often be used for escaping.
+The escape character in Robot Framework input data is the backslash (`\`).
+Additionally, the built-in variables `${EMPTY}` and  `${SPACE}` can often be used for escaping also.
 [[User Guide: Escaping][UG Escaping]]

 ## SUITE STRUCTURE